Support for Veterans

 East Lancashire Hospitals NHS Trust are proud to say our hospitals are Veteran Aware.

-Is for armed forces personnel approaching discharge and veterans.
 The service provides a range of treatment, from access to early support to therapeutic treatment for complex mental health difficulties and psychological trauma.
 It also provides help, where appropriate, with other problems, for example money, employment or housing.

 Local contact: 0191 441 5974 North of England.